Diseases & Conditions

 Posttraumatic arthritis is a type of arthritis that develops after an injury.
 Even when your bones heal normally, the cartilage protecting the bones can be damaged, leading to pain and stiffness over time.

-Some degree of posttraumatic arthritis occurs in about half of all patients with pilon fractures.
-Your risk for arthritis is determined by a number of factors, including the number of broken pieces of bone, the degree of displacement, and whether the bones broke through your skin (open fracture).
+Some degree of posttraumatic arthritis occurs in about half (50%) of all patients with pilon fractures.
+Your risk of arthritis is determined by a number of factors, including:

 Bone Healing Problems